pulumi/pulumi-package-publisher/README.md

     uses: pulumi/pulumi-package-publisher@v0.0.6
 ```

-Optionally, you may specify language SDKs individually:
+Optionally, you may specify language SDKs individually or in a comma separated list:

 ```yaml
 steps: